LucaTNT/worker-feed-from-bucket/README.md

 #### Wrangler
 Generation using [wrangler](https://github.com/cloudflare/wrangler) (`wrangler generate projectname https://github.com/LucaTNT/worker-feed-from-bucket`) is currently not supported due to this repo using the "main" branch as opposed to the "master" branch that wrangler is expecting.

+After you cloned the repo, set the required secrets containing your S3 API Keys:

+    wrangler secret put AWS_ACCESS_KEY_ID
+    wrangler secret put AWS_SECRET_ACCESS_KEY

-After you cloned the repo you can push it to cloudflare by running `wrangler publish`.
+Then you can push it to cloudflare by running `wrangler publish`.